Q. What qualification should a Supervisor have?

 Q. I have a problem with the school my child is in and I am not happy with the way my problem has been handled.
 What should I do?:

-A. Please contact the Area Manager for your school and if that fails then you may email our Customer Relations Manager: firstname.lastname@example.org
+A. Please contact the Area Manager for your school and if that fails then you may email our Customer Relations Department: firstname.lastname@example.org.

 Q. How do I go about registering a home school with A.C.E.?